 Make sure all content filters, firewalls, and proxy servers are open accordingly.
 The Test Delivery System uses these ports and protocols:

 - Purpose: HTTP (initial connection only)

 - Purpose: HTTPS (secure connection)

-Determine the number of wireless access points you need and confirm that the test site has sufficient wireless coverage.
+Determine the number of wireless access points you need.
+Confirm that the test site has sufficient wireless coverage.

-Make sure that content filters and firewalls are configured to allow access to the appropriate TA and student testing sites on all student test-taking computers.
+Make sure that content filters and firewalls on all student test-taking devices are configured to allow access to the TA and student testing sites listed on Network Configuration.